 EAPPI's mission is to tolife under occupation, with local Palestinians and Israelis pursuing a just peace, to the international community’s involvement in the conflict, urging them to act against injustice in the region.

-Would you like to visit EAPPI in the West Bank?
+Visit EAPPI in the West Bank

 Group of 10 or more can organise to visit Ecumenical Accompaniers in the West Bank.
 This is a unique opportunity to understand the reality of life in the West Bank (including East Jerusalem) and the effects of the occupation on daily life.
 Find out more.